fabien-ors/swigex0/README.md

 # swigex0 C++ Library and Wrappers

 * Author: Fabien Ors (MINES PARIS - PSL University)
-* Date: Feb.
-2023
+* Date: May 2023

-Example of a cross-platform C++ library exported in Python and R using SWIG and CMake.
+*swigex0* is an example of a cross-platform C++ library exported in Python and R using CMake and SWIG.
 Following features are tested:
+* Simple C++ class export (Fibonacci list - see Fibo class )
+* C++ static and shared library compilation and local installation
+* Python and R packages local installation through CMake and SWIG
 * Non regression tests in C++, Python and R (using CTest and automatic github actions)
-* Python and R packages local installation through CMake
-* Python and R packages deployment on TestPyPi and CRAN (not yet available) (using manual github actions)
+* Python and R packages deployment on PyPi and CRAN-like (using manual github actions)
-* Simple C++ class export (see testFibo)
-* Use of typemaps for testing *arguments* wrapping (see testArgs):
-  * For C++ types: int, double, std::string
-  * Passed by input value, input reference, input pointers and output pointers
-  * Possibly having C++ default values
-* *Inheritance* in target language (see testPolymorph) (still in development)

 A lot of CMake and SWIG instructions in this project have been used to solve issues I encountered.
 There certainly exist smarter and simpler ways to accomplish all the stuff.
-Feel free to suggest any simplifications in order to make swigex0 as simple as possible!
+Feel free to suggest any simplifications in order to make *swigex0* as simple as possible!

 Look for 'TODO' keyword for remaining issues.

+## Install

+### Python Package
+From a shell command prompt:

+    pip install swigex0

+### R Package
+From an R command prompt:

+    install.package("swigex0", repos="http://51.83.45.127/cran")

+## Usage
+This library implements a Fibonacci list C++ object exported to Python and R via SWIG.
+Here is an example usage in Python:

+    import swigex0
+    swigex0.Fibo(150).display()

+But the main goal of *swigex0* is to provide a **complete cross-platform CMake/SWIG project template**...
+Feel free to adapt:
+* First, check that you can compile / test / install *swigex0* in the [next session](#install-from-source)
+* Then, look at how to adapt this project to your needs in the [derivative section](#derivative-usage)

+## Install from source

-## Prerequisites
+### Prerequisites

-This library has been successfully tested with Ubuntu 16/18/20 LTS and Windows 10 (MacOS: not tested).
+This library has been successfully compiled with Ubuntu 16/18/20/22 LTS and Windows 10 (MacOS: not tested).

 For compiling and installing *swigex0* C++ Library, the following tools must be available (See [required tools installation](#required-tools-installation) instructions below):